Intrinsic torsion classes of Riemannian structures

-The prototype classification is given by Gray and Hervella \cite{GrHSCA}, and regards almost Hermitian manifolds.
-It is based on criteria whereby $\tau$ belongs to some combination of irreducible $U(n)$-components of the relevant space.
-In the same article, Gray and Hervella subdivide almost symplectic manifolds into four classes using the irreducible representations of $Sp(n,\R)$.
-Later in \cite{NavAPS}, Naveira applied a similar approach to the classification of almost product manifolds, Cabrera and Swann studied the case of quaternion-Hermitian manifolds \cite{CSITQH} etc.
+The prototype classification is given by Gray and Hervella in [7], and regards almost Hermitian and almost symplectic manifolds.
+Later in [11], Naveira applied analogous approach to the classification of almost product manifolds, Cabrera and Swann studied the case of quaternion-Hermitian manifolds [4] etc. Applications of a Gray--Hervella type classification intervene in the construction of specific $G_2$-structures on 7-manifolds (see [5]).
+Constructions of symplectic and other structures of special classes are described in [6] and in other articles by Salamon, Fino, Chiossi and others.\smallbreak

-A typical application of a Gray--Hervella type classification is to consider a \emph{fixed} $G$-structure on a Riemannian manifold, with $G$ a subgroup of $O(N)$, and then determine the components of the intrinsic torsion relative to the action of $G$.
-A variation of this approach consists in fixing a subgroup $G$ of $O(N)$, with the purpose of realizing $G$-structures of a specific class.
-Such constructions of $G_2$-structures on 7-manifolds are described in \cite{CSG2ST}, symplectic structures in \cite{DCATSM}, generalized complex structures in \cite{GCMGGC}, and in other articles by Salamon, Fino, Chiossi and others.

-Our approach is somewhat different.
-Whilst we again consider a Riemannian manifold $M$ with a fixed metric and subgroup $G$ of $O(N)$, our aim is to detect different $G$-structures on $M$ as subsets of a suitable parameter space.
-The motivation of such a set-up arises in theoretical physics.
-The current lack of a consistent quantum-gravitational theory often requires the development of dynamical models in gauge theories, string theories and $M$-theory, compatible with a fixed (or slightly varying) gravitational background.
+In this article we consider a manifold $M$ with a fixed Riemanian metric and subgroup $G$ of $O(N)$.
+Different $G$-reductions of the Riemannian structure are parametrized by a suitable space.\smallbreak